-The Science Platform is envisioned to enable science cases that would greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
-The high-level requirement for this is established in § 3.5 of the LSST SRD.
-The science platform vision OSS-REQ-0140 is described in in LSE-319 with more formal requirements listed in LDM-554 and the design described in LDM-542.
-The reader is referred to these documents for more information on the platform.
-As a non exhaustive summary authenticated and authorized users will have access to the platform granting them:
+Level 3 capabilities are envisioned to enable science cases that would greatly benefit from co-location of user processing and/or data within the LSST Archive Center.
+The high-level requirement for Level 3 is established in § 3.5 of the LSST SRD.

+OSS-REO-0140